Lenty/SLiCAP_python/docs/userguide/instruction.rst

 Define the loop gain reference
 ------------------------------

 The asymptotic-gain negative-feedback model uses one controlled source of the circuit as *loop gain reference variable*.
-The name of this controlled source is stored in the attribute: **SLiCAPinstruction.instruction.lgRef**.
-A list with controlled sources that are available for this purpose is returned by the method:  **SLiCAPinstruction.instruction.controlled()**.
+A list with controlled sources that are available for this purpose is returned by the method:  `instruction.controlled() <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.controlled>`_.

 Any controlled source from this list can be assigned as loop gain reference variable.
-This can be done with the method **SLiCAPinstruction.instruction.setLGref()**.
+This can be done with the method `instruction.setLGref() <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction.setLGref>`_.

 For the analysis of balanced circuits, SLiCAP supports the definition of dual (paired) loop gain references.